Matt Palmer (baseball): Los Angeles Angels of Anaheim

 In December 2008, he signed a minor league contract with an invitation to spring training with the Los Angeles Angels of Anaheim.

-In 2009, Palmer would come on as a fifth starter, as the Angels starting rotation struggled to overcome injuries and the death of rookie Nick Adenhart.
+In 2009, Palmer was a fifth starter, as the Angels starting rotation struggled to overcome injuries and the death of rookie Nick Adenhart.
 Palmer made his Angels debut on April 23, 2009, earning the win after pitching six innings, giving up five runs on six hits, three walks, and one strikeout.
 He continued in the Angels starting rotation amassing a 7-1 record until he was moved to the bullpen on July 1, 2009 when Ervin Santana returned.
 He finished the season 11-2 with a 3.93 ERA.
 His elevated win and loss record is helped by the fact that the Angels lineup scored 7.47 runs per game and scored in double figures five times he pitched.

 In 2010, Palmer was seen as a possible fifth starter after Angels ace John Lackey signed with the Boston Red Sox.